 - Enhanced Satisfaction: Research indicates that a mindful approach can increase overall satisfaction with sexual experiences.

 Remember that results can vary.
 This practice is a tool to improve well-being and does not replace professional medical care or therapy.
-For more information, you can explore research from reputable sources like the National Library of Medicine.
+For more information, you can explore research from reputable sources like the.

 Mindful Sex Models: Linear vs Responsive Desire (Basson)